responsibletechq/responsibletechq/README.md

 - 🌎 I facilitate global multi-stakeholder discussions for responsible deployment of emerging technologies.
 - 💫 I specialize on tech management and regulatory governance issues.
 - 🌱 I’m a co-founding member of the UN IGF Dynamic Coalition on Environment.
-- 🌲 I'm a technology advisory board member for the UNFCCC (Resilience Frontiers project).
+- 🌲 I'm a technology advisory board member for the RF project of the UNFCCC.
 - 🌊 I'm looking to collaborate on sustainable tech, privacy tech and responsible AI projects.
 - 📫 Feel free to reach out, always interested in a good chat. ☕️